ChrisG-TD/cg_new/_posts/2025-05-06-td-ta-ai-role-evolution.md

 ## Where It Started

-When I began in animation and VFX, TDs were the quiet architects of production.
-We wrote first in MEL then Python tools, stitched together pipelines, and patched up chaos.
-We didn’t chase credit.
-We chased flow.
+When I started in animation and VFX, TDs were the invisible architects of production.
+We coded tools first in MEL, then Python built pipelines from scratch, and turned chaos into order.
+Credit wasn't the goal (though seeing our work credited on the big screen never got old).
+We chased something more elusive: perfect flow.

 A TD knew how to build systems that kept animators animating, lighters lighting, and render farms from catching fire.
 There was pride in that invisibility.
 The best tool was the one nobody noticed because it just worked.